Don McLean: Honors

-Throughout McLean's career artists including Garth Brooks, Madonna, Drake, Josh Groban and others have recorded his songs.
+Throughout McLean's career artists including George Michael, Garth Brooks, Madonna, Drake, Josh Groban and others have recorded his songs.
 At a ceremony in October 2019, plaques certified by the Recording Industry Association of America for gold, platinum, and multi-platinum sales in the United States as well as presentations from Australia, Austria, Belgium, France, Sweden, Switzerland, and the United Kingdom were bestowed on McLean.
 He said: "As a songwriter your songs are like your children, and you are hopeful everyone loves them as much as you do, but rarely is that the case.
 I am so grateful that songs I have written have touched so many lives and have been recorded by so many great artists."

 Television host Alex Trebek asked McLean to sing for him and his Jeopardy family at his annual Christmas party in 2019.
 McLean was on his "bucket list".
 The event was held at an Italian restaurant near Trebek's home.